-In Chapter 1, we discussed the various definitions of account-based marketing, its legacy and evolution as a B2B marketing program, four of its major benefits for any organization, and the fundamental shift in thinking that’s key to understanding account-based marketing.
+In What is Account-Based Marketing, we discussed the various definitions of account-based marketing, its legacy and evolution as a B2B marketing program, four of its major benefits for any organization, and the fundamental shift in thinking that’s key to understanding account-based marketing.
 Overall, it was a great comprehensive introduction to account-based marketing and what it takes to make it work.
 But is everyone ready for account-based marketing?

 Before You Dive Into ABM...